HellperKK/Atelier-Prog/Ocaml/Brainfuck/README.md

 # Brainfuck interpretor
-A simple Brainfuck interpretor in ocaml, compiled in javascript.
+A simple Brainfuck interpretor in ocaml.

 #How to use
 Launch the program with this command :
-> Launch Main.html
+> Ocaml Main.ml